MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/sql-authentication-methods.md

 ## Supported authentication methods by database type

-The following table shows the supported authentication methods by external table type.
+The following table shows the supported authentication methods for each type of database acting as the source for the external table.

 | Authentication method | SQL Server | PostgreSQL | MySQL | Cosmos DB |
 |--|--|--|--|